robmarkcole/HASS-Deepstack-object/README.md

 # HASS-Deepstack-object
-[Home Assistant](https://www.home-assistant.io/) custom components for using Deepstack object detection.
+[Home Assistant](https://www.home-assistant.io/) custom component for Deepstack object detection.
 [Deepstack](https://python.deepstack.cc/) is a service which runs in a docker container and exposes deep-learning models via a REST API.
 Deepstack [object detection](https://python.deepstack.cc/object-detection) uses [Yolo V3](https://pjreddie.com/darknet/yolo/) to identify 80 different kinds of objects, including people (`person`) and animals.
 There is no cost for using Deepstack, although you will need a machine with 8 GB RAM.
 On your machine with docker, pull the latest image (approx. 2GB):

 ```
 docker pull deepquestai/deepstack
 ```
-OR, if you are using a CPU:
+OR, if you are using a legacy machine:
 ```
 docker pull deepquestai/deepstack:noavx
 ```